kosmolot-mods/worldnamepacket/README.md

 your server configuration (`level-name` on vanilla, dimension name on modded).
 One common issue is that all your worlds are named `world` - you'll have to fix that for the mod to operate correctly.

+## Where's the Forge version?

+I don't know Forge, sorry.
+If you can code it up, please let me know!